best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 in this guidance are also applicable to SQL.
 In SQL, single queries often contain several parts.
 These can be more readily tested by breaking up these queries and taking a more step-by-step approach, similar to breaking up functions.
-Integration testing can be used to verify that queries and functions behave as expected when combined.
+Use [Integration testing](https://github.com/best-practice-and-impact/qa-of-code-guidance/blob/main/book/testing_code.md#test-that-different-parts-of-the-code-interact-correctly-using-integration-tests) to verify that queries and functions behave as expected when combined.

-Functions that interact with a database (DB) should be tested within a development environment, rather than with a production database.
-This is in order to prevent unintended data modification or deletion.
+Test functions that interact with a database (DB) within a development environment, rather than with a production database.
+This prevents unintended data modification or deletion.
 Functions can also be unit tested from simplified dummy data.